 NORMANDY & BRITTANY WORKSHOPS REPORT

 My explorations of the spectacular landscapes of Normandy & Brittany started in 2013.
-The natural beauty of these regions, together with a long and rich human history that modified and shaped the landscape in a constant struggle between man and nature created a variety of scenery and photographic opportunities hard to beat.
+The natural beauty of these regions, together with a long and rich human history that modified and shaped the landscape in a constant struggle between man and nature created a variety of scenery and photographic opportunities that is hard to beat.
 When I first visited these regions, I got struck by the power of their landscapes.
 The dramatic, rocky coasts complemented perfectly the signs of human history and human presence, and I returned multiple times to explore and photograph them more.
-We run our first Normandy & Brittany Workshop in 2021, scheduling more Workshops for the following years and we are looking forward to coming back in 2022.
+We ran our first Normandy & Brittany Workshop in 2021, and we are looking forward to coming back for more in the near future.

 Before each session, as I do during all my Workshops, I briefed the group with the location’s challenges, offering my advice on how to best face and overcome them.
 I then followed participants during their work, quietly offering my suggestions to each of them.